An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: Mathematical analysis of the model: the one-dimensional setting

 We now investigate the nature of the different characteristic fields.
 To do so, we introduce, for each phase $k$, its so-called fundamental derivative $\mathcal{G}_k$ \cite{menikoff:1989}, which is the thermodynamic function defined by

 where $\tau_k=1/\rho_k$, is the phase's specific volume.

-The fundamental derivative $\mathcal{G}_k$ plays an important role in the study of the Riemann problem and the more restrictive condition $\mathcal{G}_k>0$, or even $\mathcal{G}_k>1$, is usually implicitly assumed.
+The fundamental derivative $\mathcal{G}_k$ plays an important role in the study of the Riemann problem and the condition $\mathcal{G}_k>0$, or even $\mathcal{G}_k>1$, is usually implicitly assumed.
 For a single fluid, the condition $\mathcal{G}>0$ corresponds to the convexity of the isentropes in the $p-\tau$ plane, with $\tau=1/\rho$, the specific volume.
 In particular, it ensures that shocks are compressive, while for $\mathcal{G}<0$, the system admits rarefactions shocks instead.
-The stronger condition, $\mathcal{G}>1$, expresses the convexity of the isentropes in the $p-\rho$ plane and ensures that the sound velocity increases along the Hugoniot curves \cite{thompson:1971,menikoff:1989}.
+The stronger condition, $\mathcal{G}>1$, provides the convexity of the isentropes in the $p-\rho$ plane as well, and ensures that the sound velocity increases along the Hugoniot curves \cite{thompson:1971,menikoff:1989}.

 We then have the following classification of the characteristic fields.

 \begin{proposition}[Characteristic fields] When the system is out of resonance, the characteristic fields associated to the convective eigenvalues $u$ and $u_k$, for $k=1,2$, are linearly degenerate.
 Moreover, for $k=1,2$, if the equation of state of the $k^\text{th}$ phase is such that $\mathcal{G}_k\neq 0$, then the characteristic fields associated to the acoustic eigenvalues $u_k\pm c_k$, are genuinely non-linear. \end{proposition} \begin{proof} The linearly degenerate character of the eigenvalues $u_1$ and $u_2$ is immediate owing to the expression of their eigenvectors given by \eqref{eq:eigenvectors}.
 For $k=1,2$, let $\lambda_k(\bm{U})=u_k\pm c_k$ and $\bm{r}_k(\bm{U})$ be the associated eigenvector as given by \eqref{eq:eigenvectors}.
 We then have that